 School is right around the corner (or has already started for lots of people).
-Time to start thinking about books for school.
+Time to start thinking of books about starting school.
 Or at least books about school.

 - Miss Nelson is Missing! by Harry G. Allard Jr. and James Marshall.
 My all-time favorite school story.
 Obviously.

 - David Goes to School by David Shannon.
 I’ve never met a kid who doesn’t like the David books.
 Including my own children.

 - Baloney by Jon Scieszka and Lane Smith.
 This duo always comes up with the most hilariously weird books.
 This one, about an alien telling his teacher why he’s late for school, is no exception.